 Jesse Moss

-Senior Marketing Manager
+Director of Marketing

 Jesse is in charge of developing strategies and content to create a more grief-sensitive culture and advocate for grieving children.
-She's the voice and creator behind the Experience Camps TikTok (over 30 million views).
-Jesse has been featured talking about grief on outlets like ABC, The Huffington Post, and Hey Alma.
+She's the voice and creator behind the Experience Camps TikTok (over 55 million views).
+Jesse has been featured talking about grief on outlets like Vogue, ABC, and The Huffington Post.
 Jesse was also a speaker at SXSW 2023 on the panel, #Deathtok: How Gen Z is Reimagining Grief and Loss.
 Before diving into the world of grief, Jesse worked as a Digital Strategist in the Obama Administration, a Social Media Manager at Warner Bros.
 Television, and an Associate Producer at E!
 Entertainment.

 Topics can speak to: